ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

-mass_metals_stars_disc      float32          The (initial) stellar metals mass in the disc mass_gas_cold               float32          The mass in the cold gas (ie ISM) mass_metals_gas_cold        float32          The metals mass in the cold gas (ie ISM)
+mass_metals_stars_disc      float32          The (initial) stellar metals mass in the disc mass_gas_cold               float32          The mass in the cold gas (ie ISM) mass_metals_gas_cold        float32          The metals mass in the cold gas (ie ISM) mass_BH                     float32          The mass of the central  black hole radius_gas_cold             float32          The exponential disc scale length of the cold gas radius_stars_disc           float32          The exponential disc scale length of the stellar disc radius_stars_bulge          float32          The half-mass radius of the stellar bulge
 ========================  ================  =======================================================================

 The pointers to locations in the galaxy table refer to the current graph.
 Therefore we also need a record of where each graph starts.
 The relevant dataset is labelled "Graph_start_locations"; it is a 1-D numpy array.